An Overview of Universal Obstructions for Graph Parameters: Obstructions of vertex-minor-monotone parameters

 The rankwidth parameter was introduced by Oum and Seymour~\cite{OumS06appro} and it is defined using carving decompositions which we already introduced in \autoref{def_carv_all}).
 In the context of rankwidth, we shall refer to carving decompositions as \emph{rank decompositions}.
 Let $(T, \sigma)$ be a rank decomposition of a graph $G$ and let $e \in E(T)$.
 Recall that $L_{1}^{e}, L_{2}^{e}$ are the leaves of the two connected components of $T - e$ which defines the partition $\{ \sigma(L_{1}^{e}), \sigma(L_{2}^{e})\}$ of $V(G)$.
 Consider a numbering $\{x_{1}^1, \ldots, x^1_{r_{1}}\}$ of the vertices of $\sigma(L_{1}^{e})$ and numbering $\{x_{1}^2, \ldots, x^2_{r_{2}}\}$ of the vertices of $\sigma(L_{2}^{e})$.
 We define $M_G(e)$ as the $0$-$1$ matrix over the binary field such that the entry at the $i$-th row and the $j$-th column has value one if $\{x_{i}^1, x_{j}^{2}\} \in E(G)$, otherwise the value is zero.
 The \emph{width} of $(T, \sigma)$ is the maximum rank of the matrix $M_G(e)$ over all edges $e$ of $T.$ The \emph{rankwidth} of a graph $G$, denoted by $\rw(G),$ is now defined as follows (see \autoref{fig_rw}) for an example).

 The importance of rankwidth emerged from the fact that it is equivalent to the parameter cliquewidth.
 Here we avoid giving the definition of cliquewidth.
 It has been introduced by Courcelle, Engelfriet, and Rozenberg \cite{CourcelleER93}.
-Courcelle, Makowsky, and Rotics \cite{CourcelleMR00Linear} proved that problems on graphs that are expressible in {MSOL$_{1}$}\footnote{MSOL$_{1}$ is the restriction of MSOL where we are not allowed to quantify on sets of edges.} can be decided in linear time for graphs with bouned cliquewidth.
-Clearly, this algorithmic meta-theorem applies also to rankwidth since its equivalent to cliquewidth.
+Courcelle, Makowsky, and Rotics \cite{CourcelleMR00Linear} proved that problems on graphs that are expressible in {MSOL$_{1}$}\footnote{MSOL$_{1}$ is the restriction of MSOL where we are not allowed to quantify on sets of edges.} can be decided in linear time for graphs with small cliquewidth, {given that a rank decomposition of small width is given} {(the construction of a rank decomposition of width $k$ can be done by the algorithm of Hliněný and Oum in \cite{HlinenyO08FindingBranch} in $2^{O(k^2)} n^3$ time or by the algorithm of Korhonen and Sokołowski in \cite{KorhonenSokolowski2024Rankwidth} running in $f(k)\cdot (n^{1+o(1)}) + O(m)$ time for some function $f:\Nbbb\to\Nbbb$).} Clearly, this algorithmic meta-theorem applies also to rankwidth since its equivalent to cliquewidth.
 Interestingly, cliquewidth is not monotone under any well-studied quasi-ordering relation on graphs except from the induced subgraph relation, a fact which makes its study more complicated, from a ``structural'' point of view.
 Rankwidth offers a way out of this, as it is monotone under vertex-minors which, in turn, made it possible to find obstruction characterizations, whose presentation follows.

 A graph $G$ is a \emph{circle graph} if and only if it is the intersection graph of a set of chords in a circle: the chords represent the vertices and two vertices are adjacent if and only if their corresponding chords intersect (see \autoref{fig_rw}).
 We use $\gcircle$ for the class of circle graphs.
 For a positive integer $k$, the \emph{$(k \times k)$-comparability grid} is the graph $\mathscr{G}^{\mathsf{c}}_k$ where $V(\mathscr{G}^{\mathsf{c}}_k) = [k]^2$ and $E(\mathscr{G}^{\mathsf{c}}_k) \ = \ \{ \{ (i, j), (i', j') \} \mid i \leq i' \wedge j \leq j' \}$.
 Let $\mathscr{G}^{\mathsf{c}} = \langle \mathscr{G}^{\mathsf{c}}_k \rangle_{k \geq 2}$ denote the sequence of graphs such that for every $k \geq 2$, $\mathscr{G}^{\mathsf{c}}_k$ is the $(k \times k)$-comparability grid (see \autoref{fig_comp_grid}).